MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DNS/v2.3.0/AzureRM.DNS.md

 Creates a new DNS zone.

 ### [Remove-AzureRmDnsRecordConfig](Remove-AzureRmDnsRecordConfig.md)
-Removes a DNS record from a record set.
+Removes a DNS record from a local record set.

 ### [Remove-AzureRmDnsRecordSet](Remove-AzureRmDnsRecordSet.md)
 Deletes a record set.